manetu/temporal-clojure-sdk/README.md

 **Alpha**

 This SDK is battle-tested and used in production but is undergoing active development and is subject to breaking changes (*).
-Some significant features such as Child-Workflows and Schedules are missing/incomplete.
+Some features such as Child-Workflows and Updates are currently missing.

 > (*) We will always bump at least the minor version when breaking changes are introduced and include a release note.